The Ultimate Guide to Data Governance

 Create a comprehensive framework of policies, standards, and procedures for managing data.
 This framework should address areas such as data lifecycle management, access controls, compliance requirements, and data contracts.
 Data contracts are agreements that define data expectations, quality standards, and SLAs between data producers and consumers, ensuring data reliability and setting clear guidelines for its usage.

-Leverage technology to automate processes, streamline workflows, and enhance data visibility.
+Leverage technology to automate processes, streamline workflows, and enhance data visibility with modern data governance tools.
 Choose tools that support your objectives, such as data cataloging, lineage tracking, and quality monitoring.
 Platforms like Secoda integrate with existing infrastructure, providing scalability and ease of use as governance needs evolve.

 Introduce data contracts to formalize expectations around data quality, accessibility, and timeliness between data producers and consumers.
 Data contracts ensure that data meets predefined standards and enable both parties to hold each other accountable, reducing data inconsistencies and supporting more reliable analytics and insights.